sirine-sirine/BrainGB/examples/utils/get_abide/readme.md

 - **timeseries**: Represents the BOLD time series data for each subject.
 It's a numpy array with the shape (#sub, #ROI, #timesteps).

 - > **Label**: Provides the diagnosis label for Autism spectrum disorder for each subject.
-'0' denotes negative, and '1' indicates positive.
+'0' denotes positive , and '1' indicates negative.
 It's a numpy array of shape (#sub).

 - > **corr**: The correlation matrix calculated from BOLD time series data.
 It's a numpy array with the shape (#sub, #ROIs, #ROIs).